illumos/ipd/ipd/0002/README.md

 maintaining smatch, and potentially sparse, ourselves.
 However, if needed, the size and scope of these projects mean this is fairly doable.

-A larger risk is the upstream sparse project taking a radical direction that does not suit our needs.
+A larger risk is the upstream sparse project taking a radical new direction that does not suit our needs.

 ## Policy changes